tgtakaoka/asmx/README.txt

   The default is listing on, macro expansion off, data expansion on, symbol table on.

-SUB / SUBROUTINE name

-  This sets the scope for temporary labels beginning with a dot.
-  If no name is specified, temporary labels beginning with a dot work just like the ones beginning with an '@'.

-  Example:

-               SUBROUTINE foo
-       .LABEL  NOP        ; this one becomes "FOO.LABEL" SUBROUTINE bar
-       .LABEL  NOP        ; this one becomes "BAR.LABEL" SUBROUTINE
-       LABEL
-       .LABEL  NOP        ; this one becomes "LABEL.LABEL"

-ERROR

-  This prints a custom error message.

 MACRO / ENDM

   Defines a macro.
 This macro is used whenver the macro name is